 Start Growing Weed From Seed

 Our favorite thing about growing your own weed starting from a seed, rather than a clone, is that you get to see the full life cycle and enjoy a plant that is unique, just like you.
-An entirely new genetic makeup will enter the world for the first time, and if you're lucky, something remarkable might be born.

 Related: Why Grow One Plant?